Online Computation with Untrusted Advice: List update

+Given the above lemmas, we can find upper bounds on the competitive ratio of \MO. \begin{lemma} If the advice is trusted, then the competitive ratio of the \MO algorithm converges to $5/3 + \frac{5\beta}{6+3\beta}$ for sufficiently long lists. \end{lemma}

-Now, assume the advice is trusted.
-If the advice indicates Timestamp as the best algorithm among \MTFE, \MTFO, and Timestamp, the algorithm uses Timestamp to serve the entire sequence, and since the advice is right, the competitive ratio will be at most 5/3~\cite{BoyKamLata14}.
-If the advice indicates \MTFF (either \MTFE or \MTFO), we compare the cost of \MO with that of \MTFF in each phase.
-A careful phase analysis, similar to the one for the competitive ratio, shows that the ratio between the costs of the two algorithms converges to at most $2 + \frac{2}{4+5\beta}$ (see Lemma~\ref{lem:crMo}).
-We conclude that, when the advice is trusted, the competitive ratio of the \MO algorithm converges to $5/3 + \frac{5\beta}{6+3\beta}$ for sufficiently long lists (Lemma ~\ref{lem:luCor}).
-The statements and proofs of all the above lemmas can be found in the Appendix.
-We can state the following theorem:
+\begin{proof} If the advice indicates \textsc{Timestamp} as the best algorithm among \MTFE, \MTFO, and \textsc{Timestamp}, the algorithm uses \textsc{Timestamp} to serve the entire sequence, and since the advice is right, the competitive ratio will be at most 5/3~\cite{BoyKamLata14}.
+If the advice indicates \MTFE or \MTFO as the best algorithm, the \MO algorithm uses the phasing scheme described above by alternating between the indicated algorithm and \MTF.
+If the advice is right, by Lemma~\ref{lem:luCorAd}, the cost of the algorithm will be within a ratio $1+\frac{\beta}{2+\beta}$ of the algorithm indicated by the advice, and consequently has a competitive ratio of at most $5/3 (1+\frac{\beta}{2+\beta}) = 5/3 + \frac{5\beta}{6+3\beta}$. \end{proof}

+\begin{lemma} If the advice is untrusted, then the competitive ratio of the \MO algorithm converges to $2 + \frac{2}{4+5\beta}$ for sufficiently long lists. \end{lemma}

+\begin{proof} If the advice indicates \textsc{Timestamp} as the best algorithm, the algorithm trusts it and the competitive ratio will be at most 2~\cite{Albers98}.
+If the advice indicates \MTFE or \MTFO as the best algorithm, the \MO algorithm uses the phasing scheme described above by alternating between the indicated algorithm and Move-To-Front, and by Lemma~\ref{lem:crMo}, the competitive ratio of the algorithm will be at most $2 + \frac{2}{4+5\beta}$. \end{proof}